Working for us

 - publishing project management.

-- Unless otherwise stated, all posts advertised here are full-time and are based in Perth.
+- Unless otherwise stated, all posts advertised here are full-time and are based in our office in Perth.
 Full-time means working 37.5 hours weekly during Monday to Friday inclusive (there is a flexible working scheme).

 - Holiday entitlement is 29 days annually, including four company fixed days (two at Christmas and two at New Year), rising to 34 days after 3 years’ service.

 - Occasional travel may be required, e.g. for training or to conferences or to clients’ offices in the UK or abroad (typically mainland Europe).
 This is a key requirement for all posts.